 For fault tolerance purposes, the current version of Javelin++ employs distributed eager scheduling, where pieces of work can be reassigned to idle hosts in case results are still outstanding.
-Eager scheduling was made popular by the Charlotte project [5] and has also been used successfully in Bayanihan [24].
-It is a low overhead way of ensuring progress towards the overall solution in the presence of failures or varying processor speeds.
+Eager scheduling was made popular by the

 Figure 5: Work Stealing: Client and Host 1 have stolen work from each other.